 Upward Mobility Cohort RFI

 The Upward Mobility Cohort RFI application period has ended.
-Applicants will be notified about whether they have been selected as finalists on October 19, 2020.
+Applicants have been notified about whether they have been selected as finalists as of October 19, 2020.

 The Urban Institute is excited to announce a new opportunity for up to 8 counties to join an Upward Mobility Cohort.
 Selected counties will receive funding and 18 months of tailored technical assistance from experts at Urban to adopt and apply a set of mobility metrics to better understand and advance upward mobility in their communities.
 This Request for Information (RFI) invites county applicants to submit a letter of interest; 20-25 applicants will be selected as finalists and invited to submit full proposals to participate in the cohort.

 As part of this technical assistance, Urban will:

 - Work with county staff and cross-sector leaders to examine how each county’s mobility metrics compare to other jurisdictions;

 - Analyze county mobility metrics and local administrative data to better understand any racial and ethnic disparities and help target strategies to places and people;

 - Support each county in developing a “Mobility Action Plan” that identifies key challenges across policy areas and devise strategies (including policies, programs, and investments) to improve local conditions for mobility and outcomes for residents;

 - Help counties develop a cross-sector “mobility coalition” of local leaders and experts—or work with an existing local coalition with this focus—who will guide the development of the Mobility Action Plan; and

 - Bring together county cohort members for regular peer-learning opportunities where counties can share strategies to promote upward mobility and help develop best practices.